d2cio/docs/docs/account/settings.md

 # Introduction

 To create D2C account follow this [link](https://panel.d2c.io/account/signup).
-You may use any of social profiles (Google, Facebook, GitHub, BitBucket) or your email and password.
+You can use any of social profiles (Google, Facebook, GitHub, BitBucket) or your email and password.

 In account settings you can: